zkbt/exoatlas/README.md

 import numpy as np

 # pull the confirmed exoplanets from the NASA Exoplanet Archive
-from exopop.Confirmed import Confirmed confirmed = Confirmed()
+from exopop.TransitingExoplanets import TransitingExoplanets confirmed = TransitingExoplanets()

 # there's a standardized table of properties
 print(confirmed.standard)